 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Ashland.
 60.71% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Ashland in 2018 was $57,139, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $228,556 for a family of four.

-Ashland is a somewhat ethnically-diverse town.
+Ashland is a very ethnically-diverse town.
 The people who call Ashland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashland residents report their race to be White, followed by Asian.
-Important ancestries of people in Ashland include Italian, English, German, and Russian.
+Important ancestries of people in Ashland include Irish, Italian, English, German, and Brazilian.

 The most common language spoken in Ashland is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.